lagotto/plosOpenR/README.md

 Retrieving the metrics for a large set of articles (> 250) can take a long time, and more than 1000 DOIs should probably not retrieved at a time.

 ## Visualize the metrics
-Article Level Metrics are much easier to understand through a visualization.
+Article level metrics are much easier to understand through visualizations.
 The following visualizations are available:

 * Word cloud
 * Bubble chart